-Major Eligibility Criteria • CSSA recipients of the IEAPS.
+• CSSA recipients of the IEAPS.

-Progress and Evaluation A working group has been set up under the CCF Task Force to follow up the implementation progress of the incentive scheme and its evaluation study.
+A working group has been set up under the CCF Task Force to follow up the implementation progress of the incentive scheme and its evaluation study.

 (Note 1: This is the number of CSSA participants randomly selected from IEAPS cases who agree to participate in the incentive scheme, which is also the target number of beneficiaries of the incentive scheme.
-As at 31 August 2015, 15 participants took up employment with assessable income equal to/exceeding their CSSA recognized needs, subsequent to which they left the CSSA net with the accumulated incentive payment disbursed to them by the Social Welfare Department.)
+As at 31 August 2016, 2 participants accumulated the target amount of incentive payment and 40 participants took up employment with income equal to/exceeding their CSSA recognised needs, subsequent to which they left the CSSA net.
+The accumulated incentive payment was disbursed to these participants by the Social Welfare Department.)

 (Note 2: The disbursement is for payment of accumulated incentive payment to the eligible participants and service fees to the non-governmental organisations which assist in implementing the incentive scheme.)

-10 Pilot scheme on living allowance for carers of the elderly persons from low-income families
+Pilot scheme on living allowance for carers of elderly persons from low-income families